Linda Castronovo Venmo: @Linda-Castronovo-1

 Christie Rosen is an experienced Registered Yoga Instructor, Certified Holistic Health Coach

 and Certified Mindbody Eating Coach.
-She is also the award-winning author of Empowering
+She is also the award-winning autho

 Christie fell in love with yoga in 2007 while volunteering and living at Kripalu Center for Yoga and Health in the Berkshires.
 In 2008 she trained at the Nosara Yoga Institute in Costa Rica and